For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Amenities and upgrades can completely change the way buyers feel about your house.
 If all of the recently sold homes in your neighborhood have granite countertops and you are trying to sell your home with 1980's Formica countertops, you've got a problem.
 If you haven’t maintained your landscaping and all of your neighbors have excellent curb appeal, your house will be harder to sell.

-Worn-out carpet, pet odors, poorly landscaped lawns, and old paint are common issues that need to be dealt with before listing a house.
-Determine what upgrades are relevant to sell your home without a real estate agent successfully.
+Worn-out carpet, pet odors, poorly landscaped lawns, and old paint are common issues that must be dealt with before listing a house.
+Determine what upgrades are relevant to selling your home successfully without a real estate agent.

 You will also need to budget for possible repairs that can come up in a buyer's inspection report.
 Call your local title company, or ask a trusted Realtor to help you determine all the possible fees you may incur when you sell your property.

-You can also research standard real estate fees on Google to get a good idea of expectations.
-Lastly, be prepared to pay your buyers Realtor a competitive commission to help sell your home.
+You can also research standard real estate fees online to get a good idea of expectations.
+Lastly, be prepared to pay your buyer's Realtor a competitive commission to help sell your home.
 Most buyer's agents receive between 2% to 3% of the sales price at closing, paid by the seller.
-The commission depends on the price range of the home and where its located.
+The commission depends on the home's selling price.

 Determine Your Mortgage Payoff Amount

-The most critical monetary value you will need to know when selling your house as FSBO is your mortgage payoff amount.
-If this number is not readily available on your mortgage statement, call your mortgage company to obtain the exact number.
-Make sure that your house can sell for enough to pay off your mortgage and pay for closing fees, or you will have to bring money to the closing table.
+The most critical monetary value you must know when selling your house as FSBO is your mortgage payoff amount.
+Call your mortgage company to obtain the exact number if this number is not readily available on your mortgage statement.
+Make sure your house can sell for enough to pay off your mortgage and closing fees, or you will have to bring money to the closing table.

-This step may seem like a no-brainer, but you would be surprised at how many home sellers have not taken their mortgage payoff into account before listing their FSBO property.
+This step may seem like a no-brainer, but you would be surprised at how many home sellers have not considered their mortgage payoff before listing their for sale by owner property.

 Step 2: Get Your Home Ready To List